-There are other types of skin condition dogs suffer from.
+There are other types of skin conditions dogs suffer from.
 One of them is mange, the canine form of mite infestation, causing a dog’s skin to become very itchy and uncomfortable.
 As the number of mites increases, the symptoms become more severe, and spotty patches of hairless skin begin to appear.
 If you’ve witnessed your furry friend itching constantly and aggressively, it could have mange.

 Fortunately, this canine affliction is very treatable, and your vet can cure your dog with specific prescribed medicines and protocols.
 You can prevent your dog from a mite infection by keeping it healthy, which will either prevent mange or help your pet recover quickly and head off a reoccurrence of the infection.